Credo-Protocol/Credo-Protocol/documents/wave 3/DEMO-SCRIPT.md

 >
 > **[Show JSON response]**
 >
-> "This is a Next.js API route at `/api/score/[address].js`.
+> "This is a Next.js API route.
 When you hit this endpoint, the backend:
-> 1. Creates an **ethers.js JSON-RPC provider** to Moca Chain
+> 1. Creates a JSON-RPC provider connection to Moca Chain
-> 2. Instantiates our CreditScoreOracle contract with the ABI
+> 2. Instantiates our CreditScoreOracle contract
-> 3. Calls `oracle.getCreditScore(address)` - a view function, no gas
+> 3. Calls the get credit score function - a view function that costs no gas
-> 4. Calls `oracle.getTierForScore(score)` to get collateral factors
+> 4. Calls the get tier for score function to retrieve collateral factors
 > 5. Caches the result for 60 seconds in memory
 >
-> CORS headers are set to `Access-Control-Allow-Origin: *` - any origin can call this."
+> The CORS headers are set to allow any origin - so any website or app can call this API."
 >
 > **[Scroll through response]**
 >
-> "The response includes score, tier, borrowing power calculations, and **integration code**.
+> "The response includes the score, tier level, borrowing power calculations, and **integration examples**.
 Other dApps can:
 > - **GameFi**: Call our API to gate content by score
-> - **DAOs**: Weight votes by calling `oracle.getCreditScore()` on-chain
+> - **DAOs**: Weight votes by calling our oracle directly on-chain
 > - **DeFi protocols**: Read our oracle for dynamic collateral ratios
 >
-> We've also included a **Solidity interface** - `ICreditScoreOracle` with function signatures.
-Any contract can import this and query our oracle directly without trusting our API."
+> We've also included a **Solidity interface** with all the function signatures.
+Any smart contract can import this interface and query our oracle directly without trusting our API centralized endpoint."
 >
 > **[Point to Solidity example]**
 >
-> "See? `oracle.getCreditScore(user)` returns `uint256`.
-One line of Solidity gives you a user's creditworthiness.
+> "See?
+One line of Solidity gives you a user's creditworthiness as an unsigned integer.
 That's true composability."

 **Time Check**: 4:15